-- Close to the time that your child normally falls asleep, start a 20-minute "winding down" bedtime routine.
-Bring this forward by 5-10 minutes a week – or 15 minutes if your child is in the habit of going to bed very late – until you get to the bedtime you want.
+- Start a "winding down" bedtime routine 20 minutes before the time that your child usually falls asleep.
+Bring this forward by 5 to 10 minutes each week – or 15 minutes if your child is in the habit of going to bed very late – until you get to the bedtime you want.

 - Set a limit on how much time you spend with your child when you put them to bed.
-For example, read only one story, then tuck your child in and say goodnight.
+For example, read only 1 story, then tuck your child in and say goodnight.